 If you are on the hunt for Outlook alternatives geared towards freelancers and small business owners, Spike may be the right choice.
 Basic plans offer many features, such as contact management, tracking time spent on tasks, invoicing, and project management.
 You can also create templates to save time when creating new documents.
 Spike integrates with various other applications.
 Two examples: accounting and CRM (Customer Relationship Management) software.

 The user interface is sleek and easy to use.
 However, it is only available for Macs at this time.
 You can get started with Spike by signing up for a free trial.
 This program is a good solution to the lack of email management tools many businesses face.

-Mailbird is a great choice for those looking for an Outlook alternative that is beautiful and functional.
+Mailbird is a great email hosting service for those looking for an Outlook alternative that is beautiful and functional.
 It offers a variety of features, such as email tracking, snoozing emails, sending large files, and more.
 Mailbird also integrates with various other applications, such as Dropbox, Evernote, and Google Drive.
 You can get started by signing up for a free trial.
 Its free trial lasts seven days only, so you’ll have to decide quickly if you want to subscribe or not.